 Diagrams below show the 5 stages of pubic hair development:

 Growth spurt and body shape change: Most girls have a growth spurt the year before they get their menstrual period.
 Your feet and hands will usually be the first parts to grow, and then the rest of your body will follow.
 After you get your first period, you will grow more slowly.
 But you will probably grow about another 1 or 2 inches after your first period.
 During puberty, your hips will get wider as your waist gets smaller.
 You will develop a healthy, curvy shape.
 Talk to your health care provider if you are not growing and changing by age 13.
 It’s important to get check-ups during puberty to make sure that you are healthy.

 Vaginal discharge: Most girls notice a yellow or white stain in the crotch of their underpants as they go through puberty.
 This is a normal fluid that helps clean and moisten your vagina.
 However, if you have itching, odor, or irritation around your vagina, this could mean that you have an infection.
 If you have any of these symptoms, talk to your health care provider.
 You will usually get your period a year after you first have discharge from your vagina.

 Skin: Your skin may get oilier.
 You may get some pimples and acne.
 This is because of more hormones and oil glands that become more active during puberty.
 Wash your skin at least once daily with soap and warm water.
 Don’t scrub too hard because this can irritate your skin and cause even more acne.
 Wash your hair regularly and keep your face and hands clean.
-You can treat acne with medications that you can buy in a pharmacy, or get from your primary care clinician or a dermatologist (a doctor that treats skin problems) if the problem is more serious.
+You can treat acne with medications that you can buy in a pharmacy, or get from your health care provider or a dermatologist (a doctor that treats skin problems) if the problem is more serious.
 Birth control pills that you take by mouth often make acne better.